AvalZ/RevOK/README.md

 ## How to cite us

-RevOK implements the automatic testing methodology presented in "Never Trust Your Victim: Weaponizing Vulnerabilities in Security Scanners" [3].
+RevOK implements the automatic testing methodology presented in ["Never Trust Your Victim: Weaponizing Vulnerabilities in Security Scanners"](https://www.researchgate.net/publication/344642774_Never_Trust_Your_Victim_Weaponizing_Vulnerabilities_in_Security_Scanners).

 If you want to cite us, please use the following (BibTeX) reference: